VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 ## Limitations & Hacks

-No language isn't perfect.
+No language is perfect.
 Natural languages especially so, but almost all languages suffer from a variety of problems.
 For example:

 * Flexability - Can you say what you actually mean?
   * This can be a lack of vocabulary